diagrams/diagrams-doc/manual/diagrams-manual.rst

 Monoid'
 +++++++

-`Monoid' m` is a synonym for `(Semigroup m, Monoid m)`, defined in  This is something of an unfortunate hack: although every monoid is a semigroup mathematically speaking, `Semigroup` is not actually a superclass of `Monoid`, so if we want to use both we have to actually declare both.
+`Monoid' m` is a synonym for

+  `(Semigroup m, Monoid m)`,

+defined in `Diagrams.Core`:mod:.
+This is something of an unfortunate
+hack: although every monoid is a semigroup mathematically speaking, `Semigroup` is not actually a superclass of `Monoid`, so if we want to use both we have to actually declare both.

 HasLinearMap
 ++++++++++++

+`HasLinearMap v` is a synonym for

+  `(HasBasis v, HasTrie (Basis v), VectorSpace v)`,

+all of which are necessary for constructing linear maps over the vector space `v`.

 OrderedField
 ++++++++++++

+`OrderedField s`, defined in `Diagrams.Core.Envelope`:mod:, is a synonym for

+  `(Fractional s, Floating s, Ord s, AdditiveGroup s)`,

+*i.e.* a floating-point type which is totally ordered.
+When dealing with `Envelopes` it's often necessary to have scalars which support all four arithmetic operations as well as square root, and can be compared for ordering.

 Type family reference
 ---------------------